Faculty

 Ann Pearson

-Ann Pearson is the Murray and Martha Ross Professor of Environmental Sciences.
-Her research focuses on applications of analytical chemistry, isotope geochemistry, and molecular biology to biochemical oceanography and Earth history.
+Pearson research focuses on applications of analytical chemistry, isotope geochemistry, and molecular biology to biochemical oceanography and Earth history.

 Through study of the “how, when, and why” of microbial processes, her work yields insight about environmental conditions on Earth today, in the past, and about potential human impacts on our future.
 Recent projects have focused on the carbon and nitrogen cycles and on pathways of lipid biosynthesis.